Taíno archaeology: Dominican archaeology

-Historian Frank Moya Pons states during the early period of Spanish colonization in the Dominican Republic a process "of transculturation began whereby Taino's mixed within the Spanish population, together with African slaves, giving rise to a new Creole culture."
+Historian Frank Moya Pons states during the early period of Spanish colonization in the Dominican Republic a process "of transculturation began whereby Taíno people mixed with the Spanish population, together with African slaves, giving rise to a new Creole culture."

-The most notable Taino site in the Dominican Republic is on the southeastern coast of the island at the mouth of the Yuma River known as El Atajadizo.
+The most notable Taíno site in the Dominican Republic is on the southeastern coast of the island at the mouth of the Yuma River known as El Atajadizo.
 The ceramics at this site include flint, coral, and stone tools dating back to about 300 BCE.
 According to researchers, multiple layers of occupation have given way to the development of a very large village about 1300 ACE old; centered by a cobblestone-paved plaza surrounding by public buildings.

-Another notable Taino site is Chacuey, found on the northwestern side of the island along the Chacuey River.
+Another notable Taíno site is Chacuey, found on the northwestern side of the island along the Chacuey River.
 This site is well-known for its petroglyphs and impressive stonework of extensive enclosed plazas and sophisticated roadways.
 The plaza is approximately 600 meters long and enclosed by standing stones covered in petroglyphs of human-like faces leading to the river.

-Cuban discoveries
+Cuban archaeology

 In Cuba, the Archaic tradition is represented by the pre-ceramic findings of rock-shelters and coastal shell-midden sites.
 Therefore, some of the oldest sites on the island are located in caves and rock shelters on the interior valleys along the coast.
 These caves and shelters include ceramics like shell gouges, shell celts, vessels, and dishes made out of conch shells.

-Levisa rock shelter, in the Levisa River valley, is the oldest found record of Archaic tools in Cuba dating to about 4000 BC.
+Levisa rock shelter, in the Levisa River valley, is the oldest found record of Archaic tools in Cuba dating to about 4000 BCE.
 At this site, there is evidence of stone tools, such as hammerstones, shell artifacts, polished stone balls, and pendants.

-Most of the Taino settlements in Cuba were located in the eastern part of the island.
+Most of the Taíno settlements in Cuba were located in the eastern part of the island.
 Example sites include La Campana, El Mango, and Pueblo Viejo archaeological sites, villages with large plazas and enclosed areas.